 Section 4.03 – Dues and Fiscal Year:

-A. Annual dues for each category of membership shall be determined by the Board no later than the fall Board meeting for the next fiscal year.
+A. Annual dues for each category of membership for the next fiscal year shall be determined by the Board no later than the fall Board meeting or October 15th at the latest.

-D. Membership and the fiscal year shall run from 1 January through 31 December.
+D. The fiscal year shall run from 1 January through 31 December.

 Section 4.04 – Member in good standing: